allegro/blog/_posts/2021-06-29-css-architecture-and-performance-of-micro-frontends.md

 * No sharing of CSS — no cache reuse between pages built from different components;
 * Clashing of class names within the global namespace.

 In summary, while being very flexible and easy to use, mixins-based approach was not ideal from a performance point of view.
-Every time when somebody would like to use a button, input, link etc., they would have to include a mixin for it pulling the entire set of CSS rules to their stylesheet.
+Every time when somebody wanted to use a button, input, link etc., they would have to include a mixin for it pulling the entire set of CSS rules to their stylesheet.
 This resulted in our users downloading unnecessary kilobytes during the first visit while bringing no caching benefit when navigating through other pages which in turn increased rendering times.
 We knew we could do better.

 ### Enter CSS Modules

 After a lot of brainstorming, a decision was made that the next step should involve Metrum making use of CSS Modules.
 While the technical aspects and usage were changing as the adoption grew, the main principles stayed the same up to this day.
-Currently, whenever any developer would like to assemble a new component out of Metrum building blocks, they can install desired packages, compose styles from them and declare used classes in their markup:
+Currently, whenever any developer wants to assemble a new component out of Metrum building blocks, they can install desired packages, compose styles from them and declare used classes in their markup:

 ```scss
 .button {